Music Theory I: A College Companion Course

 - Master the first semester of college music theory

 - Understand functions of notes within the major and minor scales

 - Understand diatonic chord functions

 - Correctly resolve dominant 7th chords to tonic

 - Harmonize a precomposed melody

 - Know the concepts taught in Music Theory Foundations

 Music Theory I is designed for any person interested in learning the basics of western music theory and chorale harmonization.
-It is specifically tailored to students in a college or university setting, but it is perfect for anyone simply looking to learn, or improve their understanding of, music theory.
+It is specifically tailored to students in a college or university setting in the United States, but it is perfect for anyone simply looking to learn, or improve their understanding of, music theory.

 What are the lessons like?

 Lessons are presented in short, information-dense modules with many quizzes and downloadable worksheets accompanying them.
 Each video is written and constructed to be as concise as possible so that no time is wasted.
 Don't be fooled by other courses that have longer hour counts.
 The lessons are scripted and structured to build on each other making the flow seamless and easy to understand.